react-navigation/react-navigation.github.io/website/blog/2020-01-29-using-react-navigation-5-with-react-native-paper.md

 ## FAB and Portal

-As it is stated in [MD Guidelines](https://material.io/components/buttons-floating-action-button/), the purpose of the FAB button is to give easy access to the main action of the application.
+As it is stated in [Material Design Guidelines](https://material.io/components/buttons-floating-action-button/), the purpose of the FAB button is to give easy access to the main action of the application.
 Of course, the official Twitter app follows this pattern.
 Based on the type of screen, it allows creating new tweets or sending direct messages via FAB.
 It also smoothly animates the icon of the FAB when the user changes the tab and hides the FAB completely on specific screens.

 In this section, we are going to implement the very same behaviour in our app.
 We are going to use a [FAB](https://callstack.github.io/react-native-paper/fab.html) and [Portal](https://callstack.github.io/react-native-paper/portal.html) components from React Native Paper.